harleenkaurchadha/Intruder-Security-With-EmailL-Notifier-Using-Carriots/README.md

 # Intruder-Security-With-EmailL-Notifier-Using-Carriots

+<b>OBJECTIVE</b>-<br>
-<b>OBJECTIVE</b>-To detect the invasion of an intruder within an area and perform desired operation based on condition  also notifying the person through an email using carriots IOT platform.
+1.Connect Nodemcu to carriots to send data streams regarding invasion of an intruder within an area with timestamp using carriots HTTP REST API.<br>
+2.Build an alert app on carriots by programming a listener to send an email to the owner when someone enters using carriots SDK.
 <br><br>
 <b>DESCRIPTION</b><br>
 •	Detect the Motion of a person entering an area using motion detector sensor and LDR to detect lighting conditions inside room if room is dark then light will be switched on automatically for 5 sec after detecting motion.<br>